Subscribe Now

 All networking protocols follow a predefined process for exchanging data.
 SMTP defines a method for exchanging data between an email client and a mail server.
 An email client is what a user interacts with: the computer or web application where they access and send emails.
 A mail server is a specialized computer for sending, receiving, and forwarding emails; users do not interact directly with mail servers.

-The client sends the server a series of commands accompanied by the actual content of the email: the email header (including its destination and subject line), the email body, and any additional components.
+The client sends the server a series of commands along with the email’s actual content, including the header (with the recipient and subject), the body, and any additional parts.

 Mail Transfer Agent (MTA)